Thames Road-Elimville United Church

 Trustees Report

-As an update on the proposal from Dave and Sarah Govers to purchase the church building and surrounding property, the lawyer is moving forward with closing the transaction.
-The updated closing date is April 25, 2025.
+As an update on the proposal from Dave and Sarah Govers to purchase the church building and surrounding property, the Trustees report there is still work to be done to satisfy the requirements of the sale agreement.

 United Church Women